formulae-org/package-arithmetic-js/README.md

 * [Rounding](https://en.wikipedia.org/wiki/Rounding)
   * Rounding operation
     * Rounding to precision.
 This mode is used by most operations
-    * Rounding to integer.
-Truncation, floor, ceiling, round
-    * Rounding to decimal places
-    * Rounding to multiple
   * Rounding modes.
 They can be set globally or by specific operation
     * Direct, away from zero
     * Direct, towards zero